Kohulan/DECIMER-Image_Transformer/README.md

  - We adopted the TensorFlow data pipeline to load all TFRecord files to the TPUs from Google Cloud Buckets.
  - We modified the main training code to work on TPUs using [TPU strategy](https://www.tensorflow.org/api_docs/python/tf/distribute/TPUStrategy) introduced in Tensorflow 2.0.

+### Documentation

+- Currently we are working on improving the [documentation](https://decimer-image-transformer.readthedocs.io/en/latest/)

 ## Usage: